Did you know that without the people of Park Avenue and Murray Hill, there might not have been a United States of America? Here’s the story…

 Now, contrary to popular belief, New York City never planned to design an avenue with a green mall running through it and call it Park Avenue.
 The avenue was laid out on the city planning grid as Fourth Avenue.

 In the 1830’s, the middle of this extra-wide thoroughfare held the tracks of the New York & Harlem Railroad, these trains were not powerful enough to climb the steep incline beginning at 32nd Street, so in 1833, an open trench was dug through Murray Hill to 40th Street.

 In the early 1850’s, the railroad, responding to public concern about public safety, covered the open trench between 34th and 40th Streets.
 The oval boulevard malls took shape, were landscaped and the Murray Hill section of Fourth Avenue, and were renamed Park Avenue.

-In the 1870s, outraged citizens demanded that the tracks north of 42nd Street also be covered.
-Landscaping was installed and in 1888 Fourth Avenue north of Grand Central was renamed Park Avenue.
+In the 1870’s, outraged citizens demanded that the tracks north of 42nd Street also be covered.
+Landscaping was installed and in the year 1888, Fourth Avenue north of Grand Central was renamed Park Avenue.